SisonkeBiotik-Africa/multilingual-topic-modelling-wikidata/README.md

 # Multilingual-Topic-Modelling-Wikidata
 An algorithm for language-independent LDA-based multilingual topic modelling based on Spacy and Wikidata

-**To Cite the Work:** Turki, H., Bile, R. F., Hadj Taieb, M. A., Priskorn, D., & Ben Aouicha, M. (2022). *Using pre-trained models and open knowledge graphs for multilingual topic modeling: the case of SpaCy and Wikidata* (Forthcoming).
 ## Description
 * This project aims to develop three algorithms that allows the topic modelling of multilingual texts related to the same field of interest.
 These algorithms are based on a combination of *Language Identification*, *Stopword and Punctuation Elimination*, *Spacy Pre-Trained Language Models*, *Latent Dirichlet Allocation*, and *Semantic Alignement to Wikidata*.
 * The developed algorithms works for texts in sixteen natural languages: *Catalan* (ca), *Danish* (da), *German* (de), *Greek* (el), *English* (en), *Spanish* (es), *French* (fr), *Italian* (it), *Japanese* (ja), *Dutch* (nl), *Norwegian* (no), *Polish* (pl), *Portuguese* (pt), *Romanian* (ro), *Russian* (ru), and *Chinese* (zh).